burchcatwit/password_manager/README.md

 5. Navigate to [http://localhost:3000](http://localhost:3000) and the site should be running

+6. Please reach out to a member of our team (contact information in contributors section) via email if experiencing additional errors that are preventing the site from running.

 ## Other Files

 ### Add a single peice of data